Karitham/diot/api/docs.md

 <aside class="warning">
-To perform this operation, you must be authenticated by means of one of the following methods: bearerAuth ( Scopes: users:create )
+To perform this operation, you must be authenticated by means of one of the following methods: bearerAuth ( Scopes: perm:users:create )
 </aside>

 ## getUsers